Long-term ally of UK PM Johnson resigns in sign of tension

 LONDON (Reuters) - Prime Minister Boris Johnson’s director of communications resigned on Wednesday, a move that suggested tension at the heart of government as Britain prepares to complete its Brexit journey out of the European Union.

+With Britain’s official COVID-19 death toll now more than 50,000, the main opposition Labour Party said the public deserved better than the government “fighting like rats in a sack over who gets what job”.

+A Labour spokeswoman said it was “precisely this lack of focus and rank incompetence that has held Britain back.”.

-“After careful consideration I have this evening resigned as No10 director of communications and will leave the post at the end of the year,” Cain said in a statement.
+Cain said in a statement that “after careful consideration I have this evening resigned as No10 director of communications and will leave the post at the end of the year”.

 “It has been a privilege to work as an adviser for Mr Johnson for the last three years - being part of a team that helped him win the Tory leadership contest, secure the largest Conservative majority for three decades - and it was an honour to be asked to serve as the Prime Minister’s Chief of Staff.”